Land Your Dream Job

 Develop your emotional intelligence

-• Self-awareness: knowing one’s strengths, weaknesses, drives, values, and impact on others
+• Self-awareness: knowing one's strengths, weaknesses, drives, values, and impact on others.

-• Self-regulation: controlling or redirecting disruptive impulses and moods
+• Self-regulation: controlling or redirecting disruptive impulses and moods.

-• Motivation: relishing achievement for its own sake
+• Motivation: relishing achievement for its own sake.

-• Empathy: understanding other people’s emotional makeup
+• Empathy: understanding other people's emotional makeup.

-• Social skill: building rapport with others to move them in desired directions
+• Social skill: building rapport with others to move them in desired directions.

 Managing Others

 The biggest change for a new manager is managing the work of other people.
 You don’t want to micromanage, yet you don’t want to provide too little guidance.
+So what’s the Goldilocks answer after all?

 Communicate early and often